How often should my piano be tuned?

 Is there more than one way to tune a piano?

 A piano can also be tuned with various amounts of "stretch", where the bass is tuned lower and the treble sharper, to accommodate the inharmonicity of piano strings.
 This will not be done correctly if one tries to tune using an inexpensive electronic tuning device.
+Tuning the octaves slightly sharp will allow the 12ths to be tuned pure, which can make all registers blend quite nicely.

 What is Voicing?